Roasted Chicken with Gravy

 - Try serving with these incredible cripsy potatoes and steamed green beans.

-Note 2 – Do I need to truss my chicken when roasting?
+Note 1 – Do I need to truss my chicken when roasting?
+No. If I am making a quick dinner, I rarely bother trussing because this recipe gives you truly succulent, perfectly cooked chicken every time with or without twine.
 The twine assists in sealing in the juices and allows the chicken to cook more evenly (it stops too much hot air circulating inside the cavity, stopping the chicken breast from cooking too quickly and drying out).
-I have cooked chicken many times using this recipe without the twine and it’s still absolutely delicious.
 The cooking twine is optional and not essential.

 How do I cook a whole chicken in the air fryer?
 Use the same method as above to marinate the chicken.
 Place the chicken in the air fryer basket and cook at 180c for 1 hour and 15 minutes.
 Allow the chicken to rest for at least 10 minutes uncovered before carving and serving.